Marco Festa

-Marco Festa (born 6 June 1992) is an italian footballer who plays for club Mantova.
+Marco Festa (born 6 June 1992) is an Italian footballer who plays as a goalkeeper for club Cremonese.

 Career

 Castellana

 Festa started off his career at Serie D club Castellana in 2009.
 He spent 2 years with the club and racked up 63 appearances.

 Mantova

 On 1 July 2011, Festa was sold to Mantova for an undisclosed fee.
 He made 91 appearances for the club.
 After returning from loan, Festa spent 2 more years at the club.

 Portogruaro (Loan)

 On 31 January 2013, Festa was sent out on loan to Portogruaro.
 He spent half a season there and only made one appearance.
 That appearance came on 10 February 2013 in a 2-0 loss to San Marino Calcio.

 Crotone

 On 11 July 2015, Festa was sold to Serie B club Crotone for an undisclosed fee.
 In the season they were promoted to Serie A, he made no appearances.
 He made his top flight debut on 28 August 2016 in a 3-1 loss to Genoa.